Superconducting Cloud Chamber

-Furthermore, as previously mentioned, the pulsed signal is only generated when the particle enters the range $d \simeq 1\,$mm of the SQUID.
-Therefore, along the trajectory of the particle, the signals from the detector occur almost sequentially in time.
-Therefore, we can reconstruct the trajectory and velocity of the particle by analyzing the signal strength and time sequence of all detectors \footnote{In principle, we can increase the size of the chamber to enhance its ability to detect trajectories.
-However, current technology is not able to connect a large number of SQUIDs in a single circuit and effectively read them out.
-We can divide the setup into many smaller chambers and arrange them in regular pattern to achieve the same effect.
-The maximum number of SQUIDs in a readout module is discussed in Appendix B. }.
+Furthermore, as previously mentioned, the pulsed signal is only generated when the particle are close to the SQUID.
+Along the trajectory of the particle, the signals from the detector occur almost sequentially in time.
+Therefore, the velocity of the particle can also be reconstructed by analyzing the signal strength and time sequence of detectors.

+For example, as shown in \gfig{fig:ana}, the charged particle flies by the detector $1 \sim 4$ with distance $d_i (i = 1 \sim 4)$ and flying angle $\theta$ as defined above.
+Naturally, the relationship between these distances and angle can be established,